ogham/Rust-BBEdit/README.md

 ### Compilation

 To compile your own version, you’ll need Xcode, Rust, and Cargo.
 The default schema outputs a `.bblm`, and comes with a Run build step so you can debug the module while BBEdit is running.
-You’ll also need the [BBEdit SDK](http://www.barebones.com/support/develop/).
-The project assumes it’s mounted under `/Volumes/BBEdit SDK`.
+You’ll also need the [BBEdit SDK](https://github.com/siegel/LanguageModuleSDK).
+The project assumes it’s available under `${HOME}/Projects/BBEdit/LanguageModuleSDK`.

 Once you’ve got all that set up, simply run `make` and it’ll compile the language module and Rust helper tools for you.